Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

    * /tmp/ansible_artefacts
    * /tmp/Alfresco

-> NOTE: An additional "uninstall" playbook will be provided in the future.
+> NOTE: An additional "uninstall" playbook may be provided in the future.

 ## Known Issues